Alpha Epsilon Pi

 New York University recognizes the positive contributions that fraternities and sororities make to the University community.
 The fraternity and sorority community at NYU seeks to provide opportunities for students to serve the community, cultivate leadership skills, engage in campus life, encourage academic excellence, and support a diverse community.
 We believe all of these endeavors enhance the collegiate experience of undergraduates while also contributing positively to the New York University community as a whole.
 We strive to recognize organizations that live up to our standards of excellence.

 Our community is comprised of over 30 chapters, but only the organizations listed as Active on the Fraternity and Sorority Life homepage are endorsed by the University and allowed to recruit and host activities.
-Organizations listed as Suspended on our homepage are temporarily or permanently unrecognized by the University, and thus not allowed to recruit or host activities.
+Organizations listed as Suspended or Banned on our homepage are temporarily or permanently unrecognized by the University, and thus not allowed to recruit or host activities.
 Organizations that are on Probation have violated policies but are able to host activities and recruit.

 Any chapter not listed on our homepage yet operating on our campus is unrecognized by NYU and does not align itself with our policies, guidelines, and values.